Omat78/market-forecast/README.md

 ## The honest caveat

 Nothing here should inform real trading decisions.
-Backtested accuracy on past prices says very little about future accuracy — markets are close to efficient, meaning most public information is already priced in, and the methods here don't use anything markets don't already know.
+Backtested accuracy on past prices says very little about future accuracy, markets are close to efficient, meaning most public information is already priced in, and the methods here don't use anything markets don't already know.
 Treat this as a learning tool for forecasting mechanics and backtesting discipline, not a